Azure/Enterprise-Scale-for-AVS/BrownField/Auto-assessment/readme.md

 ### Benefits
 Below are key benefits of using Automated Architecture Assessment.

-* **Time:** Because of script-based approach, assessment can be completed in few minutes.
+* **Time:** Because of script-based approach, assessment can be completed in few seconds.
 If needed, it can be used to target only a specific SDDC (e.g. Prod vs. Dev-Test) or a specific design area (e.g. Only Security).

 * **Cost:** Automated Architecture Assessment is a free service.
 It is offered as a Open-source software.
 Access to source code for further inspection as well as enhancements is provided by default.